 - Improve my use of Illustrator and Photoshop

-A part from that, the one thing I’ve always wanted to learn is bookbinding and of course, I love to learn about techniques to improve my creativity, so without further ado here are my favorite Skillshare classes:
+A part from that, the one thing I’ve always wanted to learn is bookbinding and of course, I love to learn about techniques to improve my creativity, so without further ado here are the best Skillshare classes:

 This class was the first I took and it is a great introduction to how watercolor works.
 Even if you are not into fashion, Katie Rodgers does a great job at explaining things in a simple way.
 If you have a small watercolor set and you want to try your hand at it, this class will give you a great starting point.